tigerbeetle/tigerbeetle/docs/reference/operations/create_transfers.md

 A transfer with the same `id` already exists, but with a different [`amount`](../transfers.md#amount).

+If the transfer has `flags.balancing_debit` or `flags.balancing_credit` set, this error refers to the actual amount transferred, not the original (possibly higher) balancing amount.

 ### `exists`
 A transfer with the same `id` already exists, and is identical to the transfer in the request.